StellarSand/privacy-settings/Privacy Settings/Vivaldi-Mobile.md

     Example: For MullvadDNS, enter https://adblock.doh.mullvad.net/dns-query

-- "Do Not Track": On
+- Send a"Do Not Track" request: On
 - Touch to Search: Off
 - Broadcast IP for best WebRTC performance: Off